Skip to content

 The draft plan has been years in the making, and comes following a previous attempt to make one that ended before it went anywhere.

-Watlington launched this final phase of the planning process in the fall of 2024.
+Watlington launched this final phase of the planning process in fall 2024.
 Decisions were originally promised by the end of 2025, but that was pushed off when officials said they needed more time to gather feedback.

 The district later launched surveys to gain more input, with the topline result being that Philadelphians didn’t want their local schools closed.
 Many respondents outlined fears about potential hardships that closing schools could create, such as longer walks to school or tough bus rides in unfamiliar or unsafe areas.